flintlib/flint/doc/source/qsieve.rst

     Call for initialization of polynomial, sieving, and scanning of sieve for all the possible polynomials for particular hypercube i.e. `A`.

-.. function:: void qsieve_write_to_file(qs_t qs_inf, mp_limb_t prime, fmpz_t Y)

-    Write a relation to the file.
-Format is as follows, first write large prime, in case of full relation it is 1, then write exponent of small primes, then write number of factor followed by offset of factor in factor base and their exponent and at last value of `Q(x)` for particular relation. each relation is written in new line.

 .. function:: hash_t * qsieve_get_table_entry(qs_t qs_inf, mp_limb_t prime)

     Return the pointer to the location of 'prime' is hash table if it exist, else